Disputing a Will

 If the testator married after making the Will, this will also automatically revoke the Will.

-If you have any questions about Wills, our Wills, Trusts and Probate department and probate solicitors in Manchester will be happy to answer them all.
+If you have any questions about Wills, our Wills, Trusts and Probate department and probate solicitors Manchester will be happy to answer them all.
 Contact us on the phone at 0161 926 9969 or via email at wtp@mlplaw.co.uk.

 About the expert